fatguytyson/MenuBundle/README.md

 # FGCMenuBundle
-The FGCMenuBundle is a simple yet robust menu renderer for Symfony3
+The FGCMenuBundle is a simple yet robust menu renderer for Symfony4.

+The biggest change is the decision to remove Annotation Support.
+The feature made code handling difficult to manage, and chasing down menu items difficult.
+So centralising menu creation in configurations, and events.
 ## Documentation
 ### Installation
 #### 1. Download the bundle